 Outsourcing innovation project management might be the most strategic money you spend this year.
 It’s not a new idea but it’s one more companies should consider.
 It sure beats doing nothing.
 See my Seven Essentials for hiring below.

 AUGUST 30, 2016

 Projects, Projects, Projects.
 Innovation is complex and difficult — but one thing about it is not.
 What’s quite simple about innovation is that projects are what make innovation real.
 The following concepts, frameworks, approaches, etc. are Not Innovation.
-Unless they are in the context of an actual project.
-Thinking about things is not innovation.
-Idea Campaigns are not innovation.

 A Strategic Approach to Open Innovation